software-students-spring2025/3-python-package-cs467/README.md

 [![Build and Test](https://github.com/software-students-spring2025/3-python-package-cs467/actions/workflows/build.yaml/badge.svg)](https://github.com/software-students-spring2025/3-python-package-cs467/actions/workflows/build.yaml)

-A fun Python package that brings joy to developers with banners, random fortunes, and emojis.
+A fun Python package that enhances developer workflows with banners, random fortunes, emojis, a daily planner, and a password strength checker.

 ## 📌 Overview
-DemoPackage-CS467 is a lightweight and entertaining Python package designed to add a bit of fun to a developer's workflow.
+DemoPackage is a lightweight and entertaining Python package designed to add a bit of fun to a developer's workflow.
 It provides:
 - **Fortune Cookie Generator**: Get random, amusing developer fortunes.
 - **Emoji Generator**: Generate relevant emojis based on keywords.
 - **Owl Banner Generator**: Display a stylish ASCII owl banner with project info.